TurtleEngr/gitproj/doc/user-doc/config.md

 If the "Access" is defined for "set" or "get", then that is the only location "git config" will use.

-git-proj doesn't do anything with ".git/config.worktree".
+git-proj doesn't do anything with "/etc/config" or ".git/config.worktree".

 ## System, /etc/gitconfg